 Step 7: All set, and it’s the time to start converting the protected AAC files.
 To start the process click the Start Convert Button on the top bar.
 M4P to MP3 Converter will now start converting the AAC songs to MP3 format.
 Sit back and wait for the process to complete.

 It may take a few minutes to complete the process according to the number and size of the protected AAC files you chose.
 But, comparatively our process is many times faster than the competitors.
 After the process completed, you will see the MP3 files in the output folder you chose before.

 Hurray… Now, you converted those DRM protected AAC songs to MP3 format without any protection.
 The music file will now work on any of your Android devices, Media Players, Windows PCs and any device that can play MP3 songs.
 Enjoy the world of music with the M4P to MP3 Converter.

 How to convert purchased iTunes music to MP3?

 How To Convert iTunes DRM Protected Video to MP3 on Mac

 How to convert protected AAC to MP3 on Mac?

-"I upload about 800 audio files on my iTunes and let it convert.
+"I uploaded about 980 m4p audio files to my iTunes and let it convert.
 Worked like a charm!. " -- Jo Shaw

 "I was able to select quality control and process batch list of songs, walk away and the appropriate sound files were all in good order and where they belonged" -- Theresa Roth